valydumitru01/3DnD/README.md

 ## Controls

 To navigate throught the menu we need to use a controller connected to our phone, but during the match we will use gaze-input to move through the table, summon creatures, select cards, etc...
+To simulate a click or an interaction, the user must look to an object for exactly 1.5 seconds.

 ## Walk-through